aldob/mProfile/README.md

 Mprofiles are comparitively very lightweight and do not expand with increasing alignment file size.
 They provide per-nucloetide mutation rates (% of reads) in a table that makes plotting and further analysis simple and fast!

 Also able to calculate the differential between a treated(-i) and a control(-c) sample (either in mpileup or mprofile format).
+NOTE: To calculate the differential the mpileups must be created using the argument -aa to ensure they all report the exact same coordinates.

 #### Arguments
     mprofile callMUT -i <input> -o <output>